molily/molily.de/_posts/2023-05-13-browser-compatibility-baseline.md

 After having investigated the specific feature and the behavior of old browsers, we can ask the questions that Baseline tries to answer:

 **Is it okay to start using the feature?** – It depends on the site you are building, your users and how you use the feature.
 If you are building a site for the global audience and find Cascade Layers useful, you should try whether the polyfill works on your code.
-If you are building for an audience with newer browsers, like for a corporate intranet, you can start using Cascade Layers without safeguards in place.
+If you are building for a limited audience with newer browsers, like for a corporate intranet, you can start using Cascade Layers without safeguards in place.

 **Is it safe to use?** – Technically yes, since old browsers will ignore the new syntax because their CSS parsers are forwards-compatible.
 But you should not serve a site without styles to almost 10% of the users.
 Many sites are still readable without styles.
 But styles are not just decoration and veneer, they facilitate readability, usability, accessibility and interactivity.
 You should provide at least some basic styles to all browsers.